wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 ### Unit conversion of data

-SDS supports assigning [Units of Measure](xref:unitsOfMeasure) (UOM) to stream data.
+SDS supports assigning units of measure (UOM) to stream data.
+For more information, see [Units of measure](xref:unitsOfMeasure).
 If stream data has UOM information associated, SDS supports reading data with unit conversions applied.
 On each read data request, unit conversions are specified by a user defined collection of `SdsStreamPropertyOverride` objects in read requests.
 The `SdsStreamPropertyOverride` object has the following structure:

 | Property          | Type                 | Optionality | Description                                            |
 | ----------------- | -------------------- | ----------- | -----------------------------------------------------  |